-Type 51 or 52 Substitution or Estimation Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday## Monday # Tuesday Tuesday## Wednesday## Tuesday# Wednesday# Wednesday Wednesday## Tuesday## Thursday## Wednesday# Thursday# Tuesday#
+Туре 51 ог 52 Substitution or Estimation Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday## Monday # Tuesday Tuesday## Wednesday## Tuesday# Wednesday# Wednesday Wednesday## Tuesday## Thursday## Wednesday# Thursday# Tuesday#

-Thursday Thursday## Wednesday## Tuesday## Thursday# Wednesday# Tuesday# Friday Friday## Friday# Saturday Saturday## Saturday# Sunday Sunday## Sunday# Substitutions or E stimations for like day to be as detailed above, unless: a) No metering data is available on the first listed day, the next listed preferred day is to be used.
-If there is no other suitable day, or no metering data is available on any of the listed days type 52 must be used. b) The Substit be used. ution or Estimation day was not a public holiday and the listed day is a public holiday, ed preferred day that is not a public holiday, Saturday or Sunday is to be used.
-For type 51 utilise metering data from the corresponding week in the previous year.
-For type For type 52 utilise metering data from the corresponding week of the previous meter reading period.
-For type 51 utilise metering data from the week preceding the corresponding week in the previous year. e 52 utilise metering data occurring in the week preceding the corresponding week of vious meter reading period.
+Thur sday Thursday## Wednesday## Tuesday## Thursday# Wednesday# Tuesday# Frida у Friday## Friday# Saturday Saturday## Saturday# Sunc lay Sunday## Sunday# Substitutions or Estimations for like day to be as detailed above, unless: a) No metering data is available on the first listed day, the next listed preferred day is to be used.
+If there is no other suitable day, or no metering data is available on any of the listed days type 52 must be used. b) The Substitut be used. tion or Estimation day was a public holiday, in which case the most recent Sunday is to C) bstitution or Estimation day was not a public holiday and the listed day is a public holiday, tt listed preferred day that is not a public holiday, Saturday or Sunday is to be used.
+For type 5 For type 51 utilise metering data from the corresponding week in the previous year.
+For type 5 52 utilise metering data from the corresponding week of the previous meter reading period.
+For type 5 1 utilise metering data from the week preceding the corresponding week in the previous year.
+51 52 utilise metering data occurring in the week preceding the corresponding week of ous meter reading period. -